svedel/autotune/README.md

 [random forest regression model from `scikit learn`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html).
 We focus on two hyperparameters but the example could be expanded to all the hyperparameters.

 In the following we assume a user has been created and the token `<TOKEN>` has been provided.
 How to create a user and get a token is [detailed below](#Creating-a-user-and-getting-a-token).
+All the code snippets presented below can be used as a single continuous script.

 ### Step 1: Create experiment
 Create an experiment with two variables